mosaicml/composer/composer/algorithms/randaugment/README.md

 RandAugment leverages `torchvision.transforms` to add a transformation to the dataset which will be applied per image on the CPU.
 The transformation takes in a `PIL.Image` and outputs a `PIL.Image` with RandAugment applied.

-The functional form of RandAugment (`XXX()`) requires RandAugment hyperparameters when it is called.
+The functional form of RandAugment (`randaugment_image()`) requires RandAugment hyperparameters when it is called.

-The Torchvision transform form of RandAugment (`XXX`) is composable with other dataset transformations via `torchvision.transforms.Compose`.
+The Torchvision transform form of RandAugment (`RandAugmentTransform`) is composable with other dataset transformations via `torchvision.transforms.Compose`.

-The class form of RandAugment runs on `Event.FIT_START` and inserts `XXX` into the set of transforms in a `torchvision.datasets.VisionDataset` dataset.
+The class form of RandAugment runs on `Event.FIT_START` and inserts `RandAugmentTransform` into the set of transforms in a `torchvision.datasets.VisionDataset` dataset.

 ## Suggested Hyperparameters